urbit/old-urbit.org/setup.md

 anymore and disk is cheap, everything you do is saved for ever.
-(In fact, it's saved in two ways - as a memory image and an event log - so you, or the government if they haz your filez, can repeat every computation you've every performed.)
+(In fact, it's saved in two ways - as a memory image and an event log - so you, or the government if they haz your filez, can repeat every computation you've ever performed.)

 If the current prompt is just the shell prompt, `^D` on an empty line will log out - as in Unix: